 Ultra High Frequency or UHF antennas send or receive signals between 300 MHz and 3,000 MHz or 3 GHz.
 UHF signals are usually weaker than comparable VHF signals.
 This means they typically need to be installed in a way to capture as much signal as possible.
-They tend to be much longer than VHF antennas, since the antenna length determines the frequencies it can receive and UHF wavelengths are longer than VHF ones.
+They tend to be much longer than VHF antennas, since the antenna length determines the frequencies it can receive and UHF wavelengths are shorter than VHF ones.
 What are some of the more common UHF antenna designs?

 Fan Dipole Antenna